Tesla corrects drawbacks and uncertainty in sales sooner

 Yesterday was not exactly a positive day on the other side of the pond with the news about the Stock memes and losses on major indices.
-If we add the latest news from Tesla, the scenario couldn’t be worse according to Dan Caplinger in The Motley Fool.
+If we add the latest news from Tesla, the scenario could not be worse according to Dan Caplinger in The Motley Fool.

 Seat belt problems